PulsedLight3D/PulsedLight3dScanner/README.md

 ```html
 <canvas></canvas>
 ```
 element that draws the false-color scan.
-It currently includes all blank margins.
+It currently includes all blank margins (canvas size is 4000x4000).
+The pixels are plotted according to the microseconds, so if you scan from 500-1000 you will have blank margin from 0-499 and from 1001-4000.

 #### OBJ